99designs/gqlgen/docs/content/recipes/authentication.md

 }
 ```

 Things are different with websockets, and if you do things in the vein of the above example, you have to compute this at every call to `auth.ForContext`.
-It's a bit inefficient if you have multiple calls to this function.
-What you might do to mitigate that is to have a session manager on the context and have that check the vailidity in the first `auth.ForContext` call.

 ```golang
 // ForContext finds the user from the context.
 REQUIRES Middleware to have run.